Koji Starter Cultures for Soy Sauce

 - Soak the dried beans overnight and boil in water until they are soft and can be mashed with your fingers (usually 1-2 hours on high heat).
 Save some boiling liquid and set aside to cool.

-- Mix the soy sauce koji and wheat flour together.
+- Mix the soy sauce koji and roasted wheat flour together.
 When the beans are at room temperature, toss them to coat with the koji-flour mixture

 - But the beans into a pan, cover with plastic wrap and allow the mould to develop into a light green-yellow colour before transferring to your sanitized fermentation vessel.
-This process will taken 2-3 days.
+This process will take 2-3 days.

 In one month, the sauce will be light, but the best flavours take up to 6 months and best if allowed to sit and darken for a year.